-A pertinent question for many retired U.S. citizens (or “green card” holders) living in Japan is whether Japanese public pension benefits are taxable by the U.S. The simple answer is that, unless specifically excluded by the U.S.-Japan Tax Treaty, it must be included in taxable income.
-This is due to the fact that U.S. citizens are taxed on all their income, whatever its source, and wherever in the Universe they may live.
+A pertinent question for many retired U.S. citizens (or “green card” holders) living in Japan is whether Japanese public pension benefits are taxable by the U.S. The simple answer is that, unless specifically excluded by the U.S.-Japan Tax Treaty, they must be included in taxable income.
+This follows, from the general rule that U.S. citizens are taxed on all their income, whatever its source, and wherever in the Universe they may live.

 So let’s take a look at the Treaty.
 Article 17(1) holds that “…[P]ensions and other similar remuneration, including social security payments, beneficially owned by a resident of a Contracting State shall be taxable only in that Contracting State.”
 On first glance, things look promising.
-Restated, this bit of code simply states that taxation of pensions or Social Security benefits is granted solely to the country of residence.
+Restated, this bit of code simply states that taxation of pensions or Social Security benefits is allowed solely to the country of residence.
 The country or source, or the country of citizenship does not appear to be relevant here.

 This first glance interpretation of the Treaty is, in fact, the correct one for the retired Japanese citizen.
 For example, if a Japanese citizen resides in the U.S., the Japanese government may tax neither his Japanese pension nor his U.S. “Social Security” benefits.
 And, in the same way, if he resides in Japan, it means that the U.S. may tax neither his Japanese pension nor his U.S. “Social Security” benefits.

 Unfortunately, the first-glance interpretation does not hold, vis-a-vis the U.S. government, for U.S. citizens living in Japan.
 The otherwise delectable Article 17 is rendered impotent by Article 1(4)(a), which states that, subject to a few minor exceptions (in which Article 17(1) is NOT included), “…nothing in the treaty has any affect on the taxation by the U.S. government of its citizens.”.
-This means that, not only are U.S. citizens denied the benefits of Article 17 regarding pensions, they are also denied most of the other Treaty benefits as well.
+This means that, not only are U.S. citizens denied the benefits of Article 17 regarding pensions, but are denied most of the other Treaty benefits as well.